XQueryInstitute/Course-Materials/exercises/exercise-3.md

 ("[ new Date(1961, 0, 1), 163619978]", "[ new Date(1962, 0, 1), 162455780]") (: XQuery sequence :)
 ```

-This is useful, as we can now join those array litereals using XQuery’s `string-join` function and make sure to construct a valid Javascript array declaration:
+This is useful, as we can now join those array literals using XQuery’s `string-join` function and make sure to construct a valid Javascript array declaration:

 ```js
 [